-The net loss for the first fiscal quarter ending March 31, 2024 was (\$769,219) compared to a net loss of (\$544,133) for the quarter ended March 31, 2023.
-The major reason for the increase in the loss in the current quarter was due to an increase in the warranty liability expense caused by an increase in the share price of the Company's common shares, modestly offset by a decline in the value of the Canadian dollar.
-Other changes in expense items were modest and are illustrated below.
+The net loss for the fiscal year ended December 31, 2024 was (\$1,934,194) compared to a net loss of (\$707,458) for the year ended December 31, 2023.
+The reason for the increase in the loss was due to granting of stock options in August of 2024 which were expensed in consulting and professional costs and also in salaries and benefits.
+In addition, there was a warrants liability expense of \$119,205 in 2024 which arose from the year over year increase in the Company's share price offset by a decrease in the number of warrants outstanding and a year over year decline in the value of the Canadian dollar versus the US dollar.